Data Encryption: Why You Should Protect Your Business

 With a continued increase in data breaches, threats, and attacks it's important to consider the benefits of data encryption.
 Encryption helps keep your sensitive information safe and unusable to hackers.

-Articles published February 8, 2018 by Scott Hardee
+Articles published February 8, 2018 by Kai Johnson

 With a continued increase in data breaches, threats, and attacks it's important to consider the benefits of data encryption.
 Encryption helps keep your sensitive information safe and unusable to hackers.
 To begin, consider the amount of data you have that may need to be encrypted.
 There's no slowdown in the amount of data organizations continue to accumulate, just through day-to-day activities.
 From customer information to employees’ social security numbers, payroll information, financial statements, and passwords, your organization has more sensitive data than you may realize.
 Because your data is important, you need to protect it and keep it secure at all times.